Lauren Chamberlain

-Collegiate career
+College career

 Born in Orange, California and raised in Trabuco Canyon, Chamberlain graduated from El Toro High School in Lake Forest.

 At the University of Oklahoma, Chamberlain played at first base for the Oklahoma Sooners from 2012 to 2015.

 As a freshman in 2012, she set the Big 12 Conference's single-season home run record, hitting thirty home runs; she finished second in the nation in home runs that year.
 She was the first freshman in Big 12 softball history to win the Big 12 Player of the Week award three times.
 That season, she led her team in home runs, RBI, runs scored, and total bases; second in walks; and third in batting average, hits, doubles, and stolen bases.
 Following the season, she was named to the All-Big 12 and National Fastpitch Coaches Association All-American first teams and Big 12 Freshman of the Year.

 In 2013, Chamberlain led the nation in four statistical categories, including home runs; home runs per game; slugging percentage; and runs per game.
 She ranked in the top ten nationally in four other statistical categories, including on-base percentage and batting average.
 She set eight single-season school offensive records, including for batting average; slugging percentage; on-base percentage; runs scored; RBI; extra-base hits; total bases; and walks.
 Chamberlain helped lead the Sooners to the National Championship in 2013.
 Following the season, she was again named a first-team all-American and a member of the all-conference first team.